lysprestes/lysprestes/README.md

 <h4 align="center">
 I am a natural problem solver and I'm deeply interested in understanding how things work. <br>
-I like to Code, Design, Innovate and Experiment. <br>
+I like to Code, Design and Innovate. <br>
 I am an enthusiastic and a social person who loves to take up new challenges and learn new skills.<br>
 I love meeting new people, exchanging ideas and spreading knowledge and positivity. <br>
 <br>